Coded exposure photography: History

 Photography was developed to enable imaging of the visible world.
-Early cameras utilized film made of plastic coated with compounds of silver.
+Early cameras used film made of plastic coated with compounds of silver.
 The film is highly sensitive to light.
 When photons (light) hit the film a reaction occurs which semi-permanently stores the data on its surface.
 This film is then developed by exposing it to several chemicals to create the image.
 The film is highly sensitive and the process is complicated.
 It must be stored away from light to prevent spoilage.

-Digital cameras utilize digital technologies to create images.
+Digital cameras use digital technologies to create images.
 This process involves exposing light-sensitive material to photons, creating electrical signals that are recorded in computer files.
 This process is simple and has improved the availability of photography.
 One problem that digital cameras have faced is motion blur.
 Motion blur occurs when the camera or the subject are in motion.
 When motion blur happens, the resulting image is blurry, fuzzy edges and indistinct features.
 One solution to remove motion blur in photography is to increase the shutter speed of the camera.
 Unlike the coded exposure process, shutter speed is a purely physical process where the camera shutter is opened and closed more quickly, resulting in short exposure time.
 This reduces the amount of motion that occupies each frame.
 However shorter exposure times increase the 'noise', which can affect image quality.